Large Language Models Meet Knowledge Graphs for Question Answering: Synthesis and Opportunities: Approaches and Alignments

 \subsubsection{Retrieval Augmented Generation}

 RAG serves as a retrieval and augmentation mechanism, as shown in Figure~\ref{fig:3}.
-It first retrieves relevant knowledge from the \eat{textual knowledge organized in the form of} text chunks based on vector-similarity retrieval, and then augments the LLMs by integrating the retrieved context with LLMs~\citep{alawwad2024enhancing, li2025graph}.
+It first retrieves relevant knowledge from the text chunks based on vector-similarity retrieval, and then augments the LLMs by integrating the retrieved context with LLMs~\citep{alawwad2024enhancing, li2025graph}.

-However, the mainstream RAG methods retrieve the relevant knowledge from the textual chunks, which ignores the structured information and inter-relations of these textual chunks.
+However, the mainstream RAG methods retrieve the relevant knowledge from the textual chunks, which ignore the structured information and inter-relations of these textual chunks.
 To mitigate this limitation, Graph RAG~\citep{hu2024grag} and KG-RAG~\citep{sanmartin2024kg, xu2024retrieval, linders2025knowledge} are proposed.
 Instead of retrieving the knowledge from textual chunks, Graph RAG directly retrieves the relevant knowledge from graph data.
-GRAG~\citep{hu2024grag} retrieves the top-$k$ relevant subgraphs from the textual graph \eat{that is indexed based on PLMs}and then integrates the retrieved subgraphs with the query by aggregating and aligning the graph embeddings with text vectors based on GNNs.
+GRAG~\citep{hu2024grag} retrieves the top-$k$ relevant subgraphs from the textual graph \eat{that is indexed based on PLMs}and then integrates the retrieved subgraphs with the query by aggregating and aligning the graph embeddings with text embeddings based on GNNs.
 LEGO-GraphRAG~\citep{cao2024lego} decomposes the retrieval process into subgraph-extraction, path-filtering, and path-refinement modules, thereby improving the reasoning capabilities of LLMs with retrieved knowledge.
 KG$^2$RAG~\citep{zhu2025knowledge} retrieves the relevant subgraph from KG \eat{by leveraging BFS search over KGs}and expanding the textual chunks with the retrieved KG\eat{, and then incorporates the expanded chunks with the prompt} for augmenting the generation.